Background pattern

 1. What is Sibelium and what is it used for

-Sibelium contains flunarizine, and belongs to a group of medications called calcium channel blockers, it acts as a selective blocker of calcium entry into the cell.
+Sibelium contains flunarizine and belongs to a group of medicines called calcium channel blockers.
+It acts as a selective blocker of calcium entry into the cell.

-It is indicated for the prevention of migraine and to alleviate symptoms of vestibular vertigo (when due to alterations of the vestibular system of the ear) in adults.
+It is indicated for the prevention of migraine and to relieve the symptoms of vestibular vertigo (when it is due to alterations of the vestibular system of the ear) in adults.

-2. What you need to know before starting to take Sibelium
+2. What you need to know before you take Sibelium

 Do not take Sibelium: